Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Allow at least five minutes for Windows/Linux shutdown scripts to complete, before terminating the instance.
 - [ ] Terminate the instance with the least active network connections.
 If multiple instances meet this criterion, one will be randomly selected.
 - [x] Send an SNS notification, if configured to do so.
-- [ ] Terminate an instance in the AZ which currently has 2 running EC2 instances.
+- [x] Terminate an instance in the AZ which currently has 2 running EC2 instances.
 - [ ] Randomly select one of the 3 AZs, and then terminate an instance in that A.

-### A photo-sharing service stores pictures in Amazon Simple Storage Service (53) and allows application sign-in using an OpenID Connect-compatible identity provider.
+### A photo-sharing service stores pictures in Amazon Simple Storage Service (S3) and allows application sign-in using an OpenID Connect-compatible identity provider.
 Which AWS Security Token Service approach to temporary access should you use for the Amazon S3 operations?

 - [ ] SAML-based Identity Federation.
 - [ ] Cross-Account Access.